ks7150/Final-/README.md

 IDEA 3-
 Memory game- With 4-5 numbers flashing on the screen which would indicate the pattern/sequence of buttons to be pressed on the arduino.
 If the sequence is followed, green LED turns on, if a wrong button is pressed, a red LED turns on and the game restarts.

+IDEA 4-
+Interactive maze- with LEDs on the arduino turning on everytime, a wrong turn is made/ hits a wall.